aabbtree77/MNIST-0.17/README.md

 </table>

 Is the MNIST digit classification a solved problem?
-In the sense of the second allowed best prediction, yes, completely, no otherwise.
 Subjectively:

 - Still recognizable: (3,5,3), (6,0,6), (7,1,7), (8,2,8), (9,7,9), (5,6,5), that would push 0.18% to 0.12%.
 - Harder perhaps: (6,1,6), (6,8,6), (2,7,2), (1,7,1), pushing it to 0.08%.
 - 4s vs 9s are hopeless.

-Notice how these deep networks do not develop a generative mechanism of handwriting the way humans do.
-A human can (with some stretch) see that it is the digit five, not six in the (5,6,5) example by noticing an angle in the turn of the upper stroke/bar which is some deformation of what is supposed to approach 90 degrees in some printed font variant.
-The fact that the lower part is wiggled randomly from a fast hand movement and now is closer to the digit six rather than five becomes irrelevant, but how would a machine know it.
+Notice how these excellent discriminatory networks do not follow the nature of handwriting.
+A human can still see that it is the digit five, not six in the (5,6,5) example by noticing a mild lack of roundness in the upper left parts of the character.
+The extra wiggle on the lower left part indicates that the circular part of the character was written in a clock-wise direction which would be cumbersome/uneconomic to write in the case of a digit "6".

-This type of generative information comes from the writing process itself which is hard to capture with affine deformations applied on image-only data (think of the UNIPEN handwriting data sets and those touchpads where such information is available).
+This type of generative deconstruction is possible with the UNIPEN handwriting data sets, but it is not captured by affine deformations applied on image bitmaps.
+An exceptional state of the art network still fails where it should not.
+It does not have a clue that a wiggle occurs due to the pen being lifted in the final moment of the writing of the digit.
+It would be atypical to create such a wiggle at the start of the writing.

+The performance is outstanding, but this is not "AI".
+It lacks the very idea of the difference between "5" and "6".
+It does not get into the mindset of a detective :).

 Some key features of Matuzas' network: